-The School Breakfast and National Lunch Program is a federally assisted meal program in public and nonprofit private schools and residential child care institutions.
+• The School Breakfast and National Lunch Program is a federally assisted meal program in public and nonprofit private schools and residential child care institutions.
 Participating schools' foodservice departments are reimbursed for the meals served to students of low-income families allowing students low-cost or free breakfast or lunch.
 Meals are required to meet nutrition standards set by the USDA.
-Visit http://www.sde.idaho.gov/site/cnp/nslp/freeReducedApp.htm for an application or more information.
+Visit https://sde.idaho.gov/cnp/sch-mp/nslp.html for more information.